-We asked experienced English teacher and tutoring business owner, Lorena Siegel, in Mexico, to share her insights on the interview process for prospective teachers.
-She tells us what she looks for when hiring new teachers for her business and shares common TEFL interview questions you may be asked, plus tips on how to answer them.
+We asked experienced English teacher turned business owner Lorena Siegel, in Playa del Carmen, Mexico, to share her insights into the interview process for prospective teachers.
+She told us what she looks for when hiring new teachers and shares common TEFL interview questions you may be asked for online or in-person jobs, plus tips on how to answer them.

 Getting ready for any interview can be an unnerving experience.
-So many questions can race through your mind from, “What should I wear?” to “What questions will they ask me?”
-However, TEFL interviews, whether for online or in-person teaching jobs, can be even more nerve-racking, in part because you may be new to teaching, and in part because these interviews usually take place remotely, over Zoom or Skype.
+So many questions can race through your mind, from, “What should I wear?” to “What questions will they ask me?”
+However, TEFL interviews, whether for online or in-person teaching jobs, can be even more nerve-racking, in part because you may be new to teaching and in part because these interviews usually take place remotely, over Zoom, Skype, or another online platform.

 Before I Ask TEFL Interview Questions, I Look for These Qualities

 I try to see the prospective teacher through the eyes of my students, I think about how the group will view the person standing at the head of the class.
 Therefore, I tend to focus on the following characteristics, as do many schools, whether they are traditional brick-and-mortar or online.

 A genuine smile